Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources site for violinists.

-How to Practice Like a Professional Musician
+How to Become a Better Musician

-When it comes to choosing your method of practicing, it is very important to understand that good practice habits allow for rapid development of solid skills and techniques, while bad practice habits may hinder progress or even cause physical injuries.
+When it comes to choosing your method of practicing, it is very important to understand that good practice habits allow for the rapid development of solid skills and techniques, while bad practice habits may hinder progress or even cause physical injuries.

 A Four-Step Plan for Practicing an Instrument